Shreyank-SH/MultiQRCode-Hackathon/README.md

 ## Inference

 For inference, simply run the code by changing the image path.
-A JSON file containing the detection results will be generated and downloaded automatically.
+This JSON file contains the detection results and is automatically saved and downloaded, making it easy to use for further analysis or integration with other applications.

 ## Limitations